Callum Stretch: Club career

 Stetch signed his first professional contract on January 18, 2024, joining USL League One side Tormenta FC.

+In December 2025, Stretch joined USL League One side Sarasota Paradise.

+On September 8 2026, Las Vegas Lights of the USL Championship acquired Stretch via transfer from Sarasota Paradise.

 International career

 While at Aston Villa, Stretch was selected for the United States Under-18 National Team where he earned 3 caps playing against Finland, Faroe Islands and Iceland in the 2015 Nordic Cup in Sweden.
 The following year he earned his first cap for the U.S.-U20's National Team in a friendly against Montverde Academy in Florida.

 In January 2021, Stretch made his full international debut for Puerto Rico in a 1–0 win over the Dominican Republic.
-He'd later play 2 more games against Guatemala, earning 3 caps for the senior Puerto Rico National Team.
+He'd later play 4 more games against Guatemala, Guam and US Virgin Islands earning 5 caps for the senior Puerto Rico National Team.